Prithiviraj7R/invoice-data-extraction/README.md

 # Invoice PDF Data Extraction - ZOLVIT

 ## Overview
 This invoice data extraction system is part of the Zolvit Problem Statement, designed to automate the extraction of key information from invoice PDFs.
+The implementation contains PDF text extraction and parsing, along with logging and error handling mechanisms.

 ## Code Walkthrough